flairNLP/flair/resources/docs/TUTORIAL_TRAINING_SEQUENCE_LABELER.md

 Sequence labeling models are used to model problems such as named entity recognition (NER) and part-of-speech (PoS) tagging.

-This chapter shows a few example scripts to train state-of-the-art NER models and other taggers.
+This tutorial section show you how to train state-of-the-art NER models and other taggers in Flair.

 ## Training a Named Entity Recognition (NER) Model with Transformers